ArashAh/python_workshop/README.md

     - File system explorer
     - Other tabs located on the left panel

+In general,root "folder" (i.e. the one you are in with "Open folder") is your "workspace"

+Can think of it as an Rstudio project (becomes your base working directory)

 2. **Python files**
     - Create a new python file